Science at Rushey Mead Academy enables students to discover what is in the universe and how it works.

 Science lessons are taught in 7 topics each year that cover physics, chemistry, and biology.
 Students are assessed with short assessments each topic, assessing key concepts and working scientifically skills and given a 9-1 grade in line with the Rushey Assessment frame work.
 They also have to complete end of topic quizzes at the end of each topic and 2 SATs style exams per year.
 They do their work in an exercise book, which they must bring to every lesson.

 Science helps students to develop the following skills: Practical, group work, independent learning, safety, following instructions, scientific literacy, numeracy, graph skills, analysis and interpretation of results, and evaluation of experimental methods.
-To help students in their learning and understanding of the topics covered in Years 7, 8 and 9, there are revision guides on sale for £2.50.
+To help students in their learning and understanding of the topics covered in Years 7, 8 and 9, there are revision guides on sale for £3.00 from the kiosk.

 Double Award students are set based on ability and are taught 5 science lessons per week.
 They are taught short topics that cover Physics, Chemistry and Biology.
 Each topic contains at least 2 short assessments, one covering a Key Concept from the assessment and another covering a required practical or working scientifically skill.
 Parents will be informed of these assessment grades by the School Gateway app